JohanO/MassTransitDemo/ReadMe.md

 It also displays all events sent by the servers.

 ### TrafficLightDisplay
-Simple WPF application listening on events and displaying traffic lights and their state.
+Simple WPF application listening to events and displaying traffic lights and their state.